girelaignacio/mpitb/README.md

 #> 20739 observations
 #> Stratified 1 - level Cluster Sampling design (with replacement)
 #> With (347) clusters.
-#> mpitb.set(data, indicators, cutoff, weights, over, name = "SWZ2014 Example",
+#> mpitb.set(data, indicators, weights, cutoff, subgroup, name = "SWZ2014 Example",
 #>     desc = "This is an example taken from the OPHI Summer School 2022")
 #>
 #> --- Parameters ---